You might have a bone biopsy to help diagnose bone cancer.

 Some bone tumours are not cancerous and can’t spread (they are benign).
 Doctors may diagnose these types of tumours from the X-rays or scans and do not always need to take a biopsy.

 Preparing for your biopsy

 You meet your surgical team before your biopsy.
 The surgeon talks to you about the risks and benefits.
 They ask you to sign a consent form.
-This is a good time to ask all the questions you need to.
+This is a good time to ask any questions you may have.

 Before your test

 Take your medicines as normal unless your doctor tells you otherwise.
 If you take medicines to thin your blood, you might need to stop these before your biopsy.
 Your doctor will let you know when to stop.